As poll numbers slide, Warren wrestles with Medicare for All dilemma

 By Amanda Becker

-MARION, Iowa (Reuters) - With support for Elizabeth Warren's White House bid sliding since the release last month of a divisive plan to overhaul healthcare, the Democratic presidential contender has made an effort to refocus her campaign in early-voting Iowa on her signature anti-corruption message.
+MARION, Iowa, Dec 8 (Reuters) - With support for Elizabeth Warren's White House bid sliding since the release last month of a divisive plan to overhaul healthcare, the Democratic presidential contender has made an effort to refocus her campaign in early-voting Iowa on her signature anti-corruption message.

 Some supporters worry that shift could end up hurting the Massachusetts senator, however.
 Now that Warren has put her $20.5-trillion Medicare For All plan on the table, they want the candidate to try harder to win over doubting voters.